 What the Agent Covers Across the Institutional Research Lifecycle

 An AI agent for institutional research is not a reporting tool or a BI dashboard.
-It’s a system that runs inside your project management workspace and does the structured, deadline-driven coordination work your team currently does by hand: managing IPEDS timelines, routing data requests, tracking survey campaigns, and organizing accreditation evidence.
+It is a system that runs inside your project management workspace and handles the structured, deadline-driven coordination work your IR office currently does by hand, including tracking compliance calendars, routing data requests, managing surveys, supporting accreditation, and keeping recurring analytics work organized.

 Data requests